-Zebra Swallowtail (Eurytides marcellus)
+Zebra Swallowtail Butterfly (Eurytides marcellus)

-There are two to three broods per year, the spring brood being the smallest and one of the first butterflies appearing in the spring.
-Compared to other swallowtail butterflies, their proboscis is much shorter, so they are attracted to blooms that are shorter and flatter instead of the long tubed shaped flowers.
-This butterfly is an amazing treat to have in a butterfly garden.
+There are two to three broods per year, the spring brood being the smallest and one of the first butterflies to appear in the spring.
+Compared to other swallowtail butterflies, their proboscis is much shorter, so they are attracted to shorter and flatter blooms instead of long tube-shaped flowers.
+This butterfly is a fantastic treat to have in a butterfly garden.

 See the images below to identify the Zebra Swallowtail butterfly life cycle stages and how to attract them to your garden.